 Baking sweet treats at home helps to assure the quality of the ingredients and avoid unnecessary chemicals, colors and preservatives.
 I very rarely bake decadent treats like this one and reserve them only for special occasions like our birthdays.
 I believe having an occasional treat (essentially 3-4 times in a year) is not only ok but that it is also essential for a balanced approach so that you don’t feel deprived.
 I like to enforce the 80-20 rule at home where you eat healthy 80% of the time.
 Of course, if you have a chronic disease like diabetes or cardiovascular disease and or have an autoimmune condition like me, you need to try and avoid these completely for a period of time.

-Anyways, for my son’s birthday this year, I decided to bake a ‘healthier’, slightly modified version of Ina Garten’s Perfect Chocolate Cake by replacing butter, refined sugar and milk with coconut oil, coconut sugar and coconut milk.
+Anyways, for my son’s birthday this year, I decided to bake a ‘healthier’, slightly modified version of Ina Garten’s Perfect Chocolate Cake by using King Arthur Measure for Measure gluten free flour and also by replacing butter, refined sugar and milk with coconut oil, coconut sugar and coconut milk respectively.
 For the eggs too, I used farm fresh pastured eggs.
 In the frosting too, I used honey and coconut sugar.
 And for the entire cake, I used fresh 100% cacao powder.
 Pleased to report that all these changes meant a really decadent, moist cake that was so over the top delicious that all of our friends at the birthday party were raving about it some even asking for seconds!
 No wonder I couldn’t even get good pictures of the cake:)

 Please do try this recipe and I am sure you will thank me!